blackferncreations/germankeycut/intellectual-context.md

 The structural problem appears when representation becomes detached from the primary performance it is supposed to make legible.

-This distinction is relevant to GermanKeyCut because:
+This distinction is relevant to the system documented through GermanKeyCut because:

 **marketing and communication may be interfaces of the system; they are not the system itself.**